Psychology 2A PSYCH2010

 The exam for L2A is split into two separate papers - Paper 1 and Paper 2 - both of which will be part of the December exam diet.
 The lecture module topics within these papers will be distributed as follows:

-■ Paper 1 - a written exam lasting 120 minutes will assess from the modules of Cognitive Psychology, Developmental, and Perception & Visual Cognition (50%)
+■ Paper 1 - a written exam lasting 120 minutes will assess from the modules of Cognitive Psychology, Developmental, and Individual Differences.

 Main Assessment In: December

 The aim is to broaden and, especially, to deepen knowledge of the subject area by building on the foundations laid in Psychology 1A and 1B.
-The primary aim is to develop the student's knowledge of core material in the areas of developmental, cognitive, perception, research planning, design, and analysis with each module highlighting the application of psychology within the field along with the underlying theory.
-A secondary aim is to apply this psychological knowledge to real world problems, and enable students to evaluate psychological issues from multiple perspectives.
-The overarching aim is to provide students with fundamental research skills relevant to the British Psychological Society core strands, including instruction in and exposure to psychological experimental design and research methods, conduct of experimentation, data gathering, knowledge of statistical analyses, scientific writing, complemented by knowledge of the practical, theoretical and ethical issues associated with different research designs.
+The primary aim is to develop the student's knowledge of core material in the areas of developmental, cognitive, individual differences, research planning, design, and analysis with each module highlighting the application of psychology within the field along with the underlying theory.
+A secondary aim is to apply this psychological knowledge to real-world problems, and enable students to evaluate psychological issues from multiple perspectives.
+The overarching aim is to provide students with fundamental research skills relevant to the British Psychological Society core strands, including instruction in and exposure to psychological experimental design and research methods, conduct of experimentation, data gathering, knowledge of statistical analyses, scientific writing - complemented by knowledge of the practical, theoretical and ethical issues associated with different research designs.
+In addition, the students will be encouraged to work on their time management and study skills as a way to enhance these important graduate attributes, but also to prepare them for the honours phase.

 Intended Learning Outcomes of Course